yjschein/Predicting_Car_Accident_Severity/readme.md

 # Car Accidents Injury Predictions
-By: Jagandeep Singh & Yehuda Schein
+By: Jagandeep Singh & Jonathan Schein

 ## Introduction
 We are using "Chicago Car Crash Dataset."
 This dataset initially had 431,257 rows.